 Our staff teams are our most important asset.
-By investing in training, ensuring our employment terms are well matched against the local and national employment market and providing support to ensure employee absences are well managed, we continue to ensure that low staff turnover and absence rates, combined with a highly skilled workforce, consistently deliver a high standard of care to people placed in our care.
+By investing in training, ensuring our employment terms are well matched against the local and national employment market and providing support to ensure employee absences are well managed, we continue to ensure as low a staff turnover and absence rate as possible.
+Combined with a highly skilled workforce, we consistently deliver a high standard of care to people placed in our care even allowing for the fact that this year has seen added pressure with absences and isolation required due to the pandemic.